microsoft/dotnet/Documentation/compatibility/wpf-nullreferenceexception-in-exception-handling-code-from-imagesourceconverter_convertfrom.md

 caused an incorrect <xref:System.NullReferenceException?displayProperty=name> to be thrown instead of the intended exception (e.g.
 <xref:System.IO.DirectoryNotFoundException?displayProperty=name>,
-<xref:System.IO.FileNotFoundException?displayProperty=name>), this change
+<xref:System.IO.FileNotFoundException?displayProperty=name>).
+This change
-corrects that error so that the method now throws the right exception.
+corrects that error so that the method now throws the right exception. <p/>

-By default all applications targeting .NET Framework 4.6.2 and below will continue to throw <xref:System.NullReferenceException?displayProperty=name> for compatibility, developers targeting .NET Framework 4.7 and above should see the right exceptions.
+By default all applications targeting .NET Framework 4.6.2 and earlier continue to throw <xref:System.NullReferenceException?displayProperty=name> for compatibility.
+Developers targeting .NET Framework 4.7 and above should see the right exceptions.

-// Replace the space with an 'x' if applicable
 - [x] Quirked
 - [ ] Build-time break